stilldavid/userland-book/programs/index.md

 4. programs + programmering
 ===========================

-A bit ago, I said that "the way you use the computer is often just to write little programs that invoke other programs".
+Back in chapter 1, I said that "the way you use the computer is often just to write little programs that invoke other programs".
 In fact, we've already gone over a bunch of these.
 Grepping through the text of a previous chapter should pull up some good examples: